ax8ax/patipada/post/hillsidehermitage.op.1.md

 That said, it should be helpful to anyone, specially, the ones who have trouble either with too much proliferation about the dhamma, or to apply too little the dhamma in the real life.

-The only motivation for this was to sort out for myself what I learned, and some thoughts about the practice.
-However, there were three additional motivations for this...
+The only motivation of this document was to sort out for myself what I learned, and some thoughts about the practice...
+The motivation for posting it, is not other than to be corrected: I am sure that in the several place where, out of not knowing better, I have spilled out many errors.

+However, there were three additional motivations for this:

 `[ 1 ]` The post is explained as it was a `video_game`, a `roleplay_game`.
 I think some people would greatly benefit if they try to role\_play all\_day to act as buddha himself would act in a vr-chat universe.
 Larp as a buddha, until you succeed to be like one.
 This will make you happy.